wxyhly/ordmap/readme.md

 - Hold Space Key to maximize vertical zoom.
 ### Mobile Control
 - Drag to move, drag left blue bar to zoom.
 - Speed ​​up zooming by dragging to the right.
+(You should start dragging from blue bar zone and to the right outside)